spacial-player-data-visualization/g-player-visualization/README.md

 ## Testing

-> Make sure the database is running
+> Make sure you are running this locally, as the testing clears the database

 ```sh
 $ mocha